 Instead of each individual business or merchant setting up its own merchant account with a payment processor, a payment facilitator aggregates multiple merchants under its own master merchant account.

-The PayFac model was created to enable companies specializing in payments to reduce the complexity of entering the online payments space and offer services to a broader range of businesses, allowing them to focus on their core competencies.
+The PayFac model, also known as the payment facilitator model, was created to enable companies specializing in payments to reduce the complexity of entering the online payments space and offer services to a broader range of businesses, allowing them to focus on their core competencies.
+This model is particularly beneficial for software companies looking to streamline electronic payments for their sub-merchants, enhancing revenue streams, improving customer experience, and providing better control over the payments process.

 When it comes to merchant account providers, there are two options: